 As Jesus and the disciples approached Jerusalem, they came to the town of Bethphage on the Mount of Olives.
 Jesus sent two of them on ahead.
 "Go into the village over there," he said.
 "As soon as you enter it, you will see a donkey tied there, with its colt beside it.
 Untie them and bring them to me.
 If anyone asks what you are doing, just say, 'The Lord needs them,' and he will immediately let you take them."

 — Matthew 21:1-3 NLT

-Jesus commands and we are to obey.
-His word is powerful and full of authority.
-He didn't have to quote from the Rabbi's to speak about God's Word, he spoke on his own authority as God's Son.
-He could speak and order out demons, heal the sick, raise the dead, or calm the fiercest storm.
-So when he sends word that "The Master has need of them," then we had better pay attention.
+Jesus commands, and we are to obey.
+His words are powerful and full of authority.
+He didn't have to quote from the rabbis to speak God's truth; he spoke on his own authority as God's Son.
+He could command and order out demons, heal the sick, raise the dead, or calm the fiercest storm.
+So when he sends the message that "The Lord needs them," then we had better pay attention.

-So I want to challenge you today, just as I'm challenging myself: "What in my life does the Master have need of today?"
+So I want to challenge you today, just as I'm challenging myself: "What in my life does the Lord need today?"

-Like the donkey, it may make it back to its original "owner" when he is done.
-On the other hand, he may call us to give it up and surrender to his glory.
-The point is simple: when the Lord calls, we come; when the Lord asks, we obey; and when the Lord demands, we are obedient.
+Like the donkey, whatever it is may make it back to its original "owner" when Jesus is done with it.
+On the other hand, he may call us to give it up and surrender it to his glory (Matthew 19:18-21).
+The point is simple: When the Lord calls, we come; when the Lord asks, we obey; and what the Lord demands, we do.
 Anything less and he is not our Lord, Master, King, and Savior.

-Give me a generous heart, O God, that I might not only follow your example but share generously and graciously with you just as you have already shared with me.
-In Jesus' name I pray.
+Give me a generous heart, O God, that I will not only follow your example but share generously and graciously with you and others just as you have already shared with me.
+In Jesus' name, I pray.
 Amen.